chrisparnin/EngineeringBasics/OnlineTools.md

 # Task Management

-In software engineering work there is often many intangible items of things to do that have to be captured, assigned, prioritized, and tracked.
+In software engineering work there is often many intangible sets of things *todo* that have to be captured, assigned, prioritized, and tracked.
 Stickies are not going to cut it!

 ## Github Issues